IbcAlpha/IBC/userguide.md

 * Top-level script files that run IBC to start TWS or the Gateway.
 These files are specific to the platform (ie Windows, Linux or macOS) to which the ZIP file relates
-* A script file that can be used to tidily shut down TWS or Gateway from the same or another computer.
+* Windows script files that can be used to tidily shut down or restart TWS or Gateway from the same or another computer.
 * A sample Windows Task Scheduler file (named similar to `Start TWS Live (daily).xml`), which can be used to automate starting TWS or Gateway on Windows systems (not present in the Linux and macOS ZIPs)